Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Not much - but paid more attention to what was in their backyards.
+That there are plenty of places growing food, not just selling it in shops

 Helpful Report

-What are three words that describe the activities in this kit?
-Interactive, rich, aesthically-pleasing
+What are three words that describe the activities in this kit? relevant, engaging, fun

 How effective was the resource in fostering critical thinking about food waste issues?